UTDClassroomOrg/HW3-testing-aldrin/README.md

 | BV5          | `k = 3, list = {10, 20, 30}`    | `20`            | Boundary case for average of 3 values.   |

-###  Implement the average function in a class Average and generate test cases using Junit
+###  e.
+Implement the average function in a class Average and generate test cases using Junit
 [Link to code](https://github.com/UTDClassroomOrg/HW3-testing-axr210162-cs3354.008)

-### Compile and Run the Test Cases
+### f.
+Compile and Run the Test Cases

 #### **Initial Results**
 The `average` function was compiled and tested using the provided test cases.
 No failures or errors were reported.